bhalash/wordscramble/README.md

 ![](/banner.png)

-# Wordsramble
+# Wordscramble
-Wordscramble is a completely pointless Node package which you shouldn't install.
-The *only* thing wordscramble does is scramble JavaScript object values.
-This is an [is-thirteen](https://github.com/jezen/is-thirteen) level of uselessness.
+Wordscramble is a completely pointless and functionally-programmed Node package which you shouldn't install.
+The *only* thing Wordscramble does is scramble JavaScript object values.
+This is an [is-thirteen](https://github.com/jezen/is-thirteen) level of uselessness, although _I_ can boast that _my_ functions are artisanal; they're both pure and free of side-effects.

-On the other hand, Wordscramble is reaonably robust against whatever random crap you throw at it, and it does some cool stuff with recursion to get the job done.
+On the other hand, Wordscramble is reasonably robust against whatever random crap you throw at it, and it does some cool stuff with recursion to get the job done.

 ## Badges
 Look at all the shiny badges!
 Badges mean quality and Wordscramble has *six* quality.
 Look at them! **Look at them!** :)